ankrutik/notes/obsidian_vaults/ideas/permanent/Plants Routine.md

 > Avoid disturbing the position of the plants as much as possible.

+**Aerate soil**
+- when using plastic pots, press the pots to loosen the soil within
-**Aerate soil** by using a small trowel
+- by using a small trowel
+	- use this as sparingly as possible, I've hurt roots of plants
+	- use this once a month
 	- in a pull up motion along the sides of the pot
 	- away from the main root as much as possible
 	- be gentle

 **Observe roots**
 	- to be white and healthy